Are you studying an MA in ELT/ TEFL / TESL / TESOL / Applied Linguistics in the British Isles?

-Please take your time to create the best presentation you can before uploading as it will not be possible to change it after submission in order to be fair to the other applicants.
+Please take your time to create the best presentation you can before uploading as it will be unfair to other presenters to change it after submission.
 The one you submit will be evaluated and you will present only that file.

 If you have any questions about the day please e-mail tilly dot harrison at warwick dot ac dot uk

-In the afternoon, some special guests will reflect on their own journeys from MA student to PhD and beyond, giving you a chance to ask questions and clarify your own future plans.
+In the afternoon, a special guest will reflect on their own journey from MA student to PhD and beyond, giving you a chance to ask questions and clarify your own future plans.
 You will also be introduced to the benefits of joining a professional association like IATEFL, and the Research Special Interest group in particular.
-Details of the publication opportunity will also be explained.
+Details of publication opportunities will also be explained.

 We look forward to a dynamic and exciting day!

 - Ernesto Vargas-Gil (Queen Mary University of London, UK)

 - Celia Antoniou (University of Strathclyde, UK)

 - Eric Ekembe (University of Yaounde, Cameroon)

 - Elena Ončevska (Saints Cyril and Methodist University, North Macedonia).

 TIME: 10.00 (open from 9.30) till 17.00 (maybe earlier)